Moxibyte/MoxPP/README.md

 After you used this template for creating your new project please make sure to follow all these steps to setup your repository correctly.
 - [ ] Check that the project works on your system:
     - [ ] Windows: Run `mox.bat init`, open the visual studio and build the solution (Batch build).
     - [ ] Linux: Run `./mox.sh autogen`.
 This should produce the file `./deploy/Release/package.zip` (You can also do this on windows.
-Run `mox.bat autogen`).
+Run `mox.bat autogen` shall have the same result).
-- [ ] Take a look at `./mox.lua` (The configuration file for your project) and understand all the settings.
+- [ ] Take a look at `./mox.lua` (The configuration file for your repository) and understand all the settings.
 Modify them for your needs.
 - [ ] Read and understand how `./src/build.py` works.
 - [ ] Choose a project architecture `cmox_project_architecture` in `mox.lua`:
     - `single`: Only one single build file is used.
 Use this architecture if you are writing a simple project with only one executable and no shared or static libs.